zipJiang/zipJiang.github.io/index.markdown

 ## About me

 I'm a master student at Columbia University majoring in computer science, expected to graduate December 2020.
 I'm an NLP enthusiasts, with primary interest in building more controllable and human-like models for prediction/generation with effective supervision.
 I'm applying for PhD for Fall 2021.
+Please find my full CV [here](https://drive.google.com/file/d/16AaT_9PiCCd9W6bMD_eIzf_E6iCSI202/view?usp=drivesdk) if you are interested.

 ## Research Experience